HomeBlog

 • Contacts: verified emails, job titles, signal context

-• Custom properties: for match scores, lead origin, enrichment status
+• Custom properties: for match scores, lead origin and enrichment status

 Be cautious when updating HubSpot default fields.
 Store enrichment in custom fields, then surface high-confidence values with logic.